makrai/notes/kornai20-sem.md

   * NOM and ACC in case grammar (Fillmore, 1977)
   * 1 and 2 in relational grammar (Perlmutter, 1983)
   * AGENT and PATIENT in linking theory (Ostler, 1979)
-  * nsubj and dobj in Universal Dependencies (see Section 5.4).
-The label names
+  * nsubj and dobj in Universal Dependencies (see Section 5.4)

 ## 4.6 Inner syntax